Animal Care Work in Jamaica

 - Placement locations: Lydford, St. Ann, Ocho Rios

-- Role: To help with the feeding of animals, cleaning enclosures and training animals for release
+- Role: To assist with the treatment and care of domestic animals

 - Accommodation: Host family

 - Price: From